cosmos/sdk-tutorials/academy/5-ibc/ibc-tooling.md

 The connections displayed in the visualizer have either a regular or a dotted line, depending on whether a connection is opened or unopened.

 </HighlightBox>

+## Next up

+The next chapters are all about CosmJS, a TypeScript library that helps developers integrate frontend user interfaces and backend servers with Cosmos blockchains.
+You can go ahead and start with the [next chapter](../6-cosmjs-1/index.md).